About The Silk District

 - Soft carpet in all bedrooms

-The Silk District is at the heart of London’s creative East.
+The Silk District is at the heart of London’s creative East, in Whitechapel E1.
 Our area spans the worlds of business and culture, bordering Brick Lane and Shoreditch and set between two of London’s largest financial districts, the City and Canary Wharf.

 - Quick and comfortable connections to Canary Wharf, Bond Street and Heathrow Airport with the arrival of Crossrail